 On both prior dates set for the Preliminary Hearing, Harris was present in custody and ready to proceed, but the alleged victim failed to appear.
-Unable to proceed with the hearing, the State moved to continue the case and requested a material witness warrant for the named victim.
-(2 AA 425-31).
-In support of the Motion, the State made the following representations:
+The State moved to continue the case and requested a material witness warrant for the named victim.
+(2 AA, 454-60).